 The air is wet, and the sour smell of damp paper and mold fills the room.
 Dim torches light the area, flickering over the thousands of identical, black-bound tomes that line the shelves.

-The gnome is here, and will offer a limited explanation of the library, which houses a huge amount of spells books, historical manuscripts, and ancient scrolls, all pertaining to the lost art of dark illusions.
+The dark librarian is here, and will offer a limited explanation of the library, which houses a huge amount of spells books, historical manuscripts, and ancient scrolls, all pertaining to the lost art of dark illusions.
 He will inform the party that they may draw one book from the shelf, if they so desire.
 If the party does, the library disappears, leaving them in an empty room with a single book in hand.